elbolt/neurobs-speechexp/README.md

 # Neurobs Presentation® code for experiments run for PhD projects

-This repository contains the code used in the neuroscientific experiments conducted during my PhD thesis, *Exploring cognitive decline through the aging ear with natural speech-based computational neurophysiology*. [[ZORA link will follow as soon as published](#).]
+This repository contains the code used in the neuroscientific experiments conducted during my PhD thesis, *Exploring cognitive decline through the aging ear with natural speech-based computational neurophysiology*, published on [ZORA](https://www.zora.uzh.ch/id/eprint/263136/).

 The scenario scripts were written for cognitive and auditory electroencephalography (EEG) experiments conducted at the Linguistic Research Infrastructure (LiRI, [liri.uzh.ch](https://www.liri.uzh.ch/)).
 The programs were developed and run using [Neurobs Presentation®](https://www.neurobs.com/), version 21.1.
 I am sharing this repository for full transparency in my research process.